If you want to strengthen your relationship, try meditation with your significant other. Trust me, it does wonders for

 - Sexual organs

-- Meditate at each stage.
-You will now feel closer to them than ever before.
+- You will now feel closer to them than ever before.

 When you ignore a part of yourself you push it down deeper inside.

-One night a week allow yourself to live out your fantasies with your partner.
+One night a week, live out your fantasies with your partner.
 You’ll find this deepens your relationship tremendously.

 As a meditation teacher, I often advise people to focus on their senses.

-Place some scented candles, play some romantic and relaxing music.
+Place some scented candles, and play some romantic music.
 Create a divine sensual paradise.
-Meditate on your senses.
-And allow your senses to lead you towards intimacy.
+Then, meditate on your senses.
+And allow your senses to lead you toward intimacy.

-Did you know that The Ancient Egyptians believed that you could channel sexual energy through the chakras and thereby achieve eternal youth?
-This is done by climaxing while meditating.
+Did you know that The Ancient Egyptians believed that you could channel sexual energy?
+They believed this was the key to eternal youth.
+How do you do it?
+Why, by climaxing while meditating, of course.

 5. Dyadic meditation

-- Take five minutes to close your eyes and focus on your breathing.
+- Close your eyes and focus on your breathing for five minutes.

 - Open your eyes and focus on your partner.

-- Touch them if you like, explore their body, but not in a lustful way, in a mindful and completely accepting way.
+- Touch them if you like, and explore their body, but not in a lustful way, in a mindful and completely accepting way.